a-deo/a-deo/README.md

-I mainly work with Dynamics 365 and the PowerApps Platform.
+Dynamics 365 CE and the Power Platform.

+...and Godot.

 <!---
 a-deo/a-deo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.